TeaElming/pronounciationBreakdown/reports/reflektion.md

 All in all, it was a fun project and thanks to a big part of the focus being on reflecting, I found myself coming to several insights with regards to my own next steps for professional development.

+***Final comment:***  I know that chapter 4 is not included in this, and I have therefore not included any reflections based on it.
+However, I want to highlight that I now know better than to use lots of unnecessary comments just for the sake of it (even JSDOC).
+I have commented everything, even though the vast majority of them serve no purpose at all.
+In the future, I will avoid this.

 # Chapter 2 - Reflection
 Chapter two of Clean Code focuses on how to name our variables, methods, and classes when writing code.
 The main message that I took from the chapter was to always ask myself three questions when naming anything: why, what, how?
 In more detail, am I making it clear to the user why the code is necessary?
 Am I making it clear to the user what the code does?
 And finally, am I making it clear to the user how the code should be used?
 If I can confidently say yes to all of these questions, I can allow myself to put this name to the back of my mind.
 In addition to these three questions, I also found it useful to remember that a good name should remove the need for a comment explaining the named code’s purpose and intended usage.